 For more information on whether online reputation management tactics are right for you and your business, make sure to read our blog post ‘Removing Content: Online Reputation Management vs. Legal Services’.

 We Can Help Your Business Remove Bad Yelp Reviews

 Bad Yelp reviews can happen to any business.
 How (and when) you respond makes all the difference.
 There are several things you can do to protect your business against negative reviews, but we recommend seeking professional assistance.

 At Minc Law, our practice is dedicated to removing defamatory online reviews and other fake content.
 Not only can we help you remove unwanted reviews, we know what it takes to stop online defamation and put an end to internet attacks.

 “Unbelievable!
 I am a C Suite executive who has dealt with the top law firms and Aaron, Daniel, and Kaelynn and team are superior in the quality and execution of matters than most of these firms.
 When I had an urgent issue arise related to defamatory content online, Aaron and his team jumped on the matter immediately and within a few days had the content down and deleted.
 Moreover, we have not stopped there and have initiated litigation to ensure that these are repercussions for such comments.
 I am writing this out of my own volition and at my urging because I would like others to know that if you have any issues with content online about yourself, you don’t have to feel helpless and can proactively identify and hold those responsible accountable.
 Thank you Minc Law firm.
 From bottom of my heart.”

 Anonymous, Dec 11, 2020

-If you would like a free consultation to discuss Yelp removal options, you can reach us by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you would like a free consultation with an intake specialist to discuss Yelp removal options, you can reach us by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.